 -

-While the web browser based connection to MorphoCloud instances is the most convenient way, its performance may vary.
-Particularly if you are a using high-resolution monitor, application and desktop scaling might be less than ideal.
-For better performance, we suggest using the dedicated TurboVNC client, which is freely available at https://github.com/TurboVNC/turbovnc/releases.
-Then, choose the appropriate executable for your operating system.
+Cursor is laggy, and there is high latency in UI (not just Slicer, all windows are slow to refresh): This is due to limited bandwidth of your network connection.
+If you can try, switching to a different network.
+Also for better performance, we suggest using the dedicated TurboVNC client, which is freely available at https://github.com/TurboVNC/turbovnc/releases.
+TurboVNC allows you to reduce the quality of the desktop image so that less bandwidth is used when refreshing the screens.
 Once the TurboVNC is installed, you can connect to your running instance using the convention: W.X.Y.Z:1, where W.X.Y.Z is the IP address of the instance provided in the email.
 You will use the same passphrase as the connection password.
 You can also check the email sent by the MorphoCloudPortal for more instructions on using TurboVNC.

 -

-If the 3D rendering performance appears slow, you need to make sure: (1) 3D Slicer is actually using the GPU, and (2) GPU on the instance is function.
+3D rendering performance of Slicer appears slow:, You need to make sure: (1) 3D Slicer is actually using the GPU, and (2) GPU on the instance is functional.
 For the first issue, make sure you are always launching the Slicer from the shortcut on the desktop.
 For the latter, open a terminal window and type the command

-.
+nvidia-smi.
 This should list the GPU in your system, its driver and CUDA version, along with the applications using it (e.g., if Slicer is running, it should be listed).
 If there is any error, please copy and paste the full screenshot and notify us.
-Sometimes rebooting the system from the command line via the commandsudo reboot
+Sometimes rebooting the system from the command line via the commandsudo reboot, helps clear the issue. -

-MorphoCloud services, including MorphoCloud OnDemand Instances, are supported by funding from National Science Foundation (DBI/2301405) and National Institutes of Health (NICHD/HD104435).
-MorphoCloud runs on cyberinfrastructure that is made available by current and previous funding from by National Science Foundation (Jetstream2: OAC/2005506, Exosphere: TI/2229642).
+MorphoCloud services, including MorphoCloud On-Demand Instances, are supported by funding from the National Science Foundation (DBI/2301405) and National Institutes of Health (NICHD/HD104435).
+MorphoCloud runs on cyberinfrastructure that is made available by current and previous funding from the National Science Foundation (JetStream2: OAC/2005506, Exosphere: TI/2229642).
 Initial development of SlicerMorph was previously supported by National Science Foundation (DBI/1759883).

 If you use any of the MorphoCloud services for your project, please acknowledge our funders with this statement: